FAQ for Parents

 Students have a legal right to control access to their information.
 DSS counselors encourage parent and student meetings but they cannot discuss student’s information without a student’s written permission.
 If a student wants to grant this permission they must write a permission letter and sign it in the presence of a DSS Counselor each semester.

 Do you have a tutoring program for students with disabilities?

 DSS does not have a tutoring program.
 However, there are many tutoring resources on campus.
 Please check out these websites for more information

 Yes, students can make an appointment with the DSS technology specialist who can provide one-on-one training to students who are registered with our office.

 Does Stony Brook provide my son or daughter with Financial Assistance for purchasing software or hardware equipment that is needed for his/her study?

-No. However, students are strongly encouraged to register and meet with a ACCES-VR (Adult Career and Continuing Education Services – Vocational Rehabilitation or CBVH (Commissions for the Blind and Visually Impaired) counselor to see if they may qualify for financial assistance to purchase any necessary equipment.
+No. However, students are strongly encouraged to register and meet with a ACCES-VR (Adult Career and Continuing Education Services – Vocational Rehabilitation or NYSCB (New York State Commission for the Blind) counselor to see if they may qualify for financial assistance to purchase any necessary equipment.

 My son or daughter has a food allergy.
 How do I ensure that they are in a safe environment while away at school?

 Stony Brook University works closely with students with food allergies.
 Disability Support Services coordinates between departments and communicates with the student’s medical team.
 Dining services features the allergy-safe Simple Servings Program as well as a full-time registered dietitian.